Scale your business with our modular plugins.

 That’s it!
 You can use the plugin to display any code you need.

-Check out this article if you want a definitive guide on the topic.
+Check out this article for a definitive guide on the topic.

 Conclusion

 You must display code to your visitors if you are writing tutorials or handling a blog.
-A dedicated syntax highlighter plugin would be feasible instead of manually doing it.
+A dedicated syntax highlighter plugin would be a feasible alternative to manual highlighting.
 You won’t get additional customization options when you display the code manually.
 On the other hand, if you have a dedicated syntax highlighter plugin, you can tweak the displaying method, theme, and everything according to your preferences.

 We hope you have found this article helpful and enjoyed reading it.
 If you did, please consider sharing this post with your friends and fellow bloggers.
 Here are a couple of related articles that you can check to learn more about WordPress: